andrew/ultimate-awesome/README.md

 - [awesome-reference-resources](https://github.com/ptesser/awesome-reference-resources) - This repository has been created to store all links that I've found to learn and solve different issues.
 - [awesome-online-editors](https://github.com/qichengzx/awesome-online-editors) - A curated list of awesome online editors.
 - [awesome-ionic-4](https://github.com/rathoreabhijeet/awesome-ionic-4) - A curated list of awesome Ionic 4 libraries, starters and resources.
-- [awesome-grok-connectors](https://github.com/rdmgator12/awesome-grok-connectors) - A directory of the publicly documented connectors in xAI's Grok — 14 integrations plus Bring Your Own MCP, organized by category with descriptions and use cases.
 - [AwesomeEsports](https://github.com/Rodeoclash/AwesomeEsports) - A list of esports related resources, mostly focused on things that useful to me in building esports related tools.
 - [awesome-govtech](https://github.com/roicort/awesome-govtech) - Platforms and tools for digitally transform governments.
 - [awesome-graphql](https://github.com/s4kibs4mi/awesome-graphql) - Awesome list of GraphQL & Relay.